Kalena: Testimony

 I’m embarrassed to admit publicly that I had been struggling for years with looking down on my husband—viewing him critically, cynically, even frequently taking jabs at him.
 It felt awful.
 I was angry all the time, and I couldn’t seem to stop.
 Nothing I was doing was working, and I was exhausting both of us.
 Later, my husband confessed that he felt like I didn’t respect him—and honestly, that had become true.

-I had grown dissatisfied and justified in my impossible expectations, not just for myself but for others too.
-Strangers, coworkers, easy peezy, I felt like I had this Christ thing in the bag.
-But the people in my own home?
-No agape love in sight.
-It was more like, “you hurt me, I hurt you”—maybe not so dramatic, but internally there was a constant storm of anger and criticism.
+I knew I was treating those in my house worse than other people, but I couldn’t stop.
 I was all in my feelings all the time, and in my victimhood.
 I even expected my teenage daughter to behave like an adult.
 I didn’t like who I was as a wife, mom or daughter-in-law but I couldn’t break out.
-Were they wrong a lot, sure, totally.
+Were they wrong a lot, sure, totally and I felt completely justified.
 But when I realized the three hardest relationships in my life were all in my household, it finally hit me: I was the common denominator.
 It’s me.
 I’m the angry one.

 The year before, God had been teaching me about grace—really teaching me to be loved and accepted as I was.
 I grew a lot, but growth comes in layers.
 What I’ve learned is that if you don’t accept grace for yourself, chances are it’s probably not extending to others either.
 If your inner critic never stops, and you’re a perfectionist, you’re probably pretty critical of others too.
 That was definitely true for me.